 If you can't reach an agreement with your creditors and don't have the resources to pay, bankruptcy is an option.

-However, this means giving the court control over how much of your income and property you'll have to put towards your debt -- and that's likely to be a substantial amount.
+However, this means giving the court control over how much of your income and property you'll have to put towards your credit card debt -- and that's likely to be a substantial amount.
 You may also be paying upfront legal and filing fees in the process.

-On top of that, the US Consumer Financial Protection Bureau advises that a bankruptcy will stay on your credit report for ten years.
+On top of that, the US Consumer Financial Protection Bureau advises that bankruptcy will stay on your credit report for ten years.
 This severely restricts your ability to get credit and makes credit more expensive when you can get it.

-Taxes on Credit Card Debt Forgiveness
+Taxes on Credit Card Debt Relief

 Internal Revenue Service rules hold that debt canceled in a bankruptcy proceeding or other legal determination of insolvency is not taxable.
 By filing bankruptcy, you're essentially proving that you're insolvent.

 According to the IRS, "A taxpayer is insolvent when his or her total liabilities exceed his or her total assets.
-The forgiven debt may be excluded as income under the 'insolvency' exclusion.
+The forgiven credit card debt may be excluded as income under the 'insolvency' exclusion.
 Normally, a taxpayer is not required to include forgiven debts in income to the extent that the taxpayer is insolvent."

 Rather than scrambling to respond to each collection attempt individually, get organized and have a strategy.
-The more you can control the process, even if it means paying for professional debt relief help, the better the outcome is likely to be.
+The more you can control the process, even if it means paying for professional credit card debt relief help, the better the outcome is likely to be.